mbsoft/mvrp_roir/README.md

-# MVRP Explainability - NextBillion.ai Route Optimization Explainability Tool
+# Route Optimization Iterative Refiner (ROIR)

-A Node.js application for explainable NextBillion.ai route optimization solutions by analyzing and modifying input parameters to achieve new constraints and objectives with detailed reasoning.
+A Node.js application for iterative route optimization refinement using NextBillion.ai API.
+ROIR analyzes existing route solutions and iteratively refines them by modifying input parameters to achieve new constraints and objectives with detailed reasoning and explainable insights.

 ## Overview